 How We Can Help

 We can work with you and your business in various capacities.
 We can draft a policies and procedures manual from scratch, we can draft a specific policy or procedure, we can create a policies and procedures manual based on your existing policies, or we can audit your existing policies and procedures to ensure currency, legal compliance, and internal consistency.
-Contact us or use the Requisition Form below to get started!
+Contact us or use the Intake Form below to get started!

 Bryde v.
 Libert Mutual Insurance Co., 2002 CarswellBC 979 (B.C.
 S.C.), at paragraphs 41 and 42.

 Poliquin v.
 Devon Canada Corp.
 2009 CarswellAlta 903 (Alta.
 C.A.), at paragraph 16.

 Shakur v.
 Mitchell Plastics, 2012 CarswellOnt 2091 (Ont.
 S.C.J.), at paragraph 18.